 - Boosting Serotonin Levels seems to be beneficial to most patients.
 5-Hydroxytryptophan (5-HTP) is a supplement that when ingested converts into serotonin in the body.
 One study indicated that most patients experienced significant improvement in pain, sleeplessness, anxiety, and fatigue after taking 100 mg. three times per day for 30 days.
 Results were even better after 90 days.

 - Magnesium is another big player in supplemental remedies.
-Since magnesium is so important to the fibromyalgia patient, I would like to park here and talk a bit more about this mineral and how to get more of it in your diet.
+Since magnesium is so important to the Fibromyalgia patient, I would like to park here and talk a bit more about this mineral and how to get more of it in your diet.
 Magnesium is involved in over 300 enzymatic reactions in the body.
 It is particularly critical to proper production and metabolism of energy (ATP) and muscle functions.
-Most fibromyalgia patients are deficient in magnesium.
+Most Fibromyalgia patients are deficient in magnesium.
 This creates fatigue and a lack of energy, as well as muscle pain.
 In review, magnesium makes such a difference in the lives of fibro patients because it is so critical in metabolism of energy and in proper muscle function.
 It can be found in high concentrations in many foods, including beans, nuts, grains, fish, grass-fed meat, and dark green vegetables such as avocados, broccoli, and spinach.
 Deficiency can also lead to irregular heartbeat, nerve disorders, and circulation problems.
 Magnesium also works with calcium, and enables it to be absorbed properly into the body.
+Make sure that your calcium to magnesium ratio is optimum.

 - Vitamin B6 should also be taken along with any magnesium supplements, as B6 works to allow greater absorption of magnesium into the cells.
 I use and recommend magnesium orotate taken orally and magnesium oil applied transdermally.
-Patients with fibromyalgia should consider having a red blood cell magnesium test to ensure that they are not deficient in this important nutrient.
+People with Fibromyalgia should consider having a red blood cell magnesium test to ensure that they are not deficient in this important nutrient.

 - Malic Acid is a substance found in many fruits, with especially high levels in apples.
 It is involved in the production of energy in the body.
 When malic acid levels are low, the body turns to less efficient ways of making energy, and this causes lactic acid to accumulate.
 Lactic acid causes muscle pain and fatigue.
 Supplementation with a combination of magnesium orotate and malic acid is especially effective.